processone/docs.ejabberd.im/content/admin/guide/oauth.md

 ### Database / Back-ends for OAuth tokens

 Currently, OAuth tokens are stored in Mnesia database.
-In a future release, we plan to support multiple token
+In a future release, we plan to support multiple token backends.

 ## Using ejabberd OAuth API from your applications